MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-api/executing-lync-dialog-listener-and-lync-sdn-manager-services.md

 2. After running the Lync SDN API 2.0 Setup Wizard, you can confirm that the installation is successful by checking the LyncDiagnostics.log file and verifying that an entry analogous to the following line is logged in the log file.

-    2013-04-18T14:17:31.7693761-07:00\[Info\]Lync DialogListener Diagnostics Service started.
+    `2013-04-18T14:17:31.7693761-07:00[Info]Lync DialogListener Diagnostics Service started.`

 3. The log file is located in the directory specified during the setup.
-By default, this is the %temp%\\SDN directory.
-You can change this value to a custom directory path by using the Lync SDN API 2.0 Setup wizard during the installation or by editing the LyncDialogListener.exe.config file after the installation.
+By default, this is the `%temp%\SDN` directory.
+You can change this value to a custom directory path by using the Lync SDN API 2.0 Setup Wizard during the installation or by editing the LyncDialogListener.exe.config file after the installation.